Persistent Software Combining: Abstract

 \section{Abstract}

+The availability of Non-Volatile Main Memory (known as NVMM) enables the design of recoverable concurrent algorithms.
+We study the power of software combining in achieving recoverable synchronization and designing persistent data structures. {\em Software combining} is a general synchronization approach, which attempts to simulate the ideal world when executing {\em synchronization requests} (i.e., requests that must be executed in mutual exclusion).
+A single thread, called the {\em combiner}, executes all active requests, while the rest of the threads are waiting for the combiner to notify them that their requests have been applied. {\em Software combining} significantly decreases the synchronization cost and outperforms many other synchronization techniques in various cases.

-We study the performance power of software combining in designing persistent algorithms and data structures.
-We present \Bcomb, a new blocking highly-efficient combining protocol, and built upon it to get \PBcomb, a {\em persistent} version of it that performs a small number of persistence instructions and exhibits low synchronization cost.
-We built fundamental recoverable data structures, such as stacks and queues based on \PBcomb, as well as on \PWFcomb, a wait-free universal construction we present.
-Our experiments show that \PBcomb\ and \PWFcomb\ outperform by far state-of-the-art recoverable universal constructions and transactional memory systems, many of which ensure weaker consistency properties than our algorithms.
-We built recoverable queues and stacks, based on \PBcomb\ and \PWFcomb, and present experiments to show that they have much better performance than previous recoverable implementations of stacks and queues.
-We build the first recoverable implementation of a concurrent heap and present experiments to show that it has good performance when the size of the heap is not very large.
+We identify three persistence principles, crucial for performance, that an algorithm's designer has to take into consideration when designing highly-efficient recoverable synchronization protocols or data structures.
+We illustrate how to make the appropriate design decisions in all stages of devising recoverable combining protocols to respect these principles.
+Specifically, we present two recoverable software combining protocols, satisfying different progress properties, that are many times faster and have much lower persistence cost than a large collection of existing persistent techniques for achieving scalable synchronization.
+We build fundamental recoverable data structures, such as stacks and queues, based on these protocols that outperform {\em by far} existing recoverable implementations of such data structures.
+We also provide the first recoverable implementation of a concurrent heap and present experiments to show that it has good performance when the size of the heap is not very large.